Digital Media Help

 Once you've set up your Instant Digital Card, you log in with your mobile number on the desktop login screen (and Libby will essentially keep you logged in forever).
 Reminder: this account is only good for OverDrive and its connected Libby app, and cannot be used to access other Pima County Public Library digital services.

 Note: Your mobile phone billing address must be within Pima County to be accepted.
 Also, numbers from some cell providers (especially those whose numbers are registered as VOiP) may have trouble authenticating.

 Has your Instant Digital Card expired?
 See what to do.

 You may have signed up on OverDrive for an Instant Digital Card using your cell phone number.
-These Instant Digital Cards expire after one year and cannot be renewed.
+These Instant Digital Cards expire after two years and cannot be renewed.

 You will not lose your holds and checkouts if you follow these steps.

 Step 1: Apply for a library card